-- The Yardleys charter outlining the ethos and values of the school for pupils and staff. - A curriculum which focuses on both academic excellence and personal development - Implementation of the 'Yardleys Curriculum' - Improving teaching and management through regular training and collaboration - Improving accountability and quality assurance systems at all levels of leadership and management, including governance - Well planned and robust business, administrative and support systems - A strong and supportive pastoral system including pupil safety, behaviour and attitudes. - A relentless focus on ensuring a robust culture of safeguarding is maintained.
+- The Yardleys Charter and the Yardleys Way outlining the ethos and values of the school for pupils and staff. - A curriculum which focuses on both academic excellence and personal development - Improving teaching and management through regular training and collaboration - Improving accountability and quality assurance systems at all levels of leadership and management, including governance - Well planned and robust business, administrative and support systems - A strong and supportive pastoral system including pupil safety, behaviour, attendance and attitudes. - A relentless focus on ensuring a robust culture of safeguarding is maintained.